Eldorian/ra-overlay/README.md

 - Remaining achievements (chips)
 - Toast when you unlock an achievement (+ optional sound)
 - Control Panel: pick any remaining achievement to track, or switch between Auto / Next / Prev
+- **Leaderboards (optional)**
+  - Toggle in the app: “Show leaderboard”.
+  - Pick the exact leaderboard you’re grinding from the Control Panel.
+  - Overlay shows Top 5 and your current rank/score.
+- **Chips visibility (optional)** — Toggle “Show chips” in the app.

 **One-click download:**
 👉 [⬇️ Download for Windows (win-x64)](../../releases/latest/download/RaOverlay-win-x64.zip)